Putin Urges Moscow Residents To Respect Lockdown - UrduPoint

 Moscow, (APP - UrduPoint / Pakistan Point News - 30th Mar, 2020 ) :Russian President Vladimir Putin on Monday urged residents of Moscow to respect the lockdown, saying it was a necessary measure to slow the spread of the coronavirus.

-"I ask you to take these forced but absolutely necessary measures... very seriously and completely responsibly," Putin said after regional authorities in Moscow and the surrounding region ordered a full-blown quarantine.
+"I ask you to take these forced but absolutely necessary measures... very seriously and completely responsibly," Putin said after regional authorities in Moscow and the surrounding region ordered a strict quarantine.

+The order from the Moscow mayor came just a few hours before going into force early Monday, with several regions quickly following suit.

+In a televised conference with his representatives in Russian regions, Putin ordered them to inventory hospital beds and ventilators and threatened consequences if national measures are not enforced.